 Resolution Through Arbitration

-Isaacks Mediation & Arbitration Services offers confidential, impartial, and experienced arbitration for any parties in the North Texas area seeking resolution to a civil, business, or family dispute without litigation.
+Isaacks Mediation & Arbitration Services in Denton County offers confidential, impartial, and experienced arbitration for any parties in the North Texas area seeking resolution to a civil, business, or family dispute without litigation.
 With years of experience as an arbitrator and a District Judge for the state of Texas, Judge Isaacks is fully qualified and able to oversee arbitration proceedings in lieu of courtroom litigation whenever the need arises.

 Judge Isaacks, as an expert arbitrator well-steeped in the law, helps clients save time and money while also avoiding the public scrutiny common to litigation proceedings.
 Unlike mediation, arbitration is a more formal process where Judge Isaacks reviews both sides’ evidence as an impartial and legally qualified third party and renders an arbitration decision in favor of one side or the other.

-The Right time for Arbitration
+The Right Time for Arbitration

 There are numerous disputes that may arise over civil, family, or business concerns where the best step to resolution is arbitration.
-One common call for arbitration comes from contracts commonly used between businesses & employees as well as between clients & service providers (e.g. insurance companies, improvement contractors, and loan providers) that contain arbitration clauses.
+One common call for Denton arbitration services comes from contracts commonly used between businesses & employees as well as between clients & service providers (e.g. insurance companies, improvement contractors, and loan providers) that contain arbitration clauses.
 Such clauses require parties to seek resolution of any disputes through arbitration instead of litigation.
 These clauses are typically included in order to protect the parties involved from the public exposure, increased costs, and other possible undesirable outcomes of a dispute going to court.

 Additionally, there are times where two parties involved in a dispute have already sought mediation and were unable to reach a mutual agreement due to lack of goodwill or other obstacles.
 In such cases, the mediator may recommend parties seek arbitration as a means to prevent their dispute from entering full-blown litigation.
 Much like mediation, arbitration can be a confidential and cost-effective way to reach a resolution.
 Unlike mediation, however, arbitration requires the arbitrator to act much the same as a judge in a court of law and render a verdict in favor of one side or the other.
 With Judge Isaacks expertise, arbitration can successfully avert even seemingly unavoidable litigation when all other avenues of resolution have been exhausted.